leisurelyrcxf/cmoult/cmoult/CMoult.md

 }
 ```
 #####2.4.1.7 Update Array
-Cause arrays are allocated in stack, and the array variable can't be redirected (it is kindly equivalenet to a const pointer).
+Cause arrays are allocated in stack, and the array variable can't be redirected (it is kindly equivalenet to const pointer).
 Update an array is always in place.
 ```CPP
 //all-in-one function for updating an array in place uint64_t um_set_by_array_variable(um_data* dbg, bool is_local, char* name, char* scope, void* new_values, size_t new_size){